Do you want to join the drone bandwagon? Are you planning to get your first drone with camera?

 Also, it is super safe to fly which makes it perfect for beginners!
 Tello has auto takeoff/landing, low battery protection, failsafe protection, and vision positioning system for precise hovering.

 All in all, Ryze Tello is a small and fast model for beginners.
 Tello’s flight is similar to DJI models making it a great starter drone if you plan to switch to more advanced drones in the future.
 We recommend Tello for newbies looking for drones with camera.
+This is one of the best drone.

 - Throw & Go.
 Start flying by simply tossing Tello in the air.